zkbt/MITTENS/INSTALL.md

 * 2) type "res=pgsql_query('select 1')" from the IDL prompt.
 If you have everything set up correctly with the IDL SQL interface, this should work.

-* 3) type "xinspect" from the IDL prompt.
+* 3) type "inspect" from the IDL prompt.
 This should open the main exploratory tool!
-By default, xinspect will open on a random star.
-If you're interested in starting up on some in particular, for example one with LSPM# 1725, then run it as "xinspect, 1725".
+By default, inspect will open on a random star.
+If you're interested in starting up on some in particular, for example one with LSPM# 1725, then run it as "inspect, 1725".